 Clusters are groups of related standards.
 Note that standards from different clusters may sometimes be closely related, because mathematics is a connected subject.
-Domains are larger groups of related standards.
-Standards from different domains may sometimes be closely related.
-G shows there is a definition in the glossary for this term. - (★) indicates that modeling should be incorporated into the standard.
-(See the Conceptual Category of Modeling pages 13-14) - (+) indicates that it is a standard for students who are planning on taking advanced courses.
+Standards define what students should understand and be able to do. ^G shows there is a definition in the glossary for this term. - (★) indicates that modeling should be incorporated into the standard.
+(See the Conceptual Category of Modeling pages 12-13) - (+) indicates that it is a standard for students who are planning on taking advanced courses.
 Standards with a (+) sign will not appear on Ohio's State Tests.

-Some standards have course designations such as (A1, M1) or (A2, M3) listed after an a., b., or c. .These designations help teachers know where to focus their instruction within the standard.
+Some standards have course designations such as (A1, M1) or (A2, M3) listed after an $\bf a., b.,$ or $\bf c.$.These designations help teachers know where to focus their instruction within the standard.
 In the example below the beginning section of the standard is the stem.
 The stem shows what the teacher should be doing for all courses.
-(Notice in the example below that modeling (★) should also be incorporated.)
-Looking at the course designations, an Algebra 1 teacher should be focusing his or her instruction on a. which focuses on linear functions; b. which focuses on quadratic functions; and e. which focuses on simple exponential functions.
-An Algebra 1 teacher can ignore c., d., and f, as the focuses of these types of functions will come in later courses.
+(Notice in the example below that modeling (\star) should also be incorporated.)
+Looking at the course designations, an Algebra 1 teacher should be focusing his or her instruction on $\bf a.$ which focuses on linear functions; $\bf b.$ which focuses on quadratic functions; and $\bf e.$ which focuses on simple exponential functions.
+An Algebra 1 teacher can ignore $\bf c., d.,$ and $\bf f.$ as the focuses of these types of functions will come in later courses.
 However, a teacher may choose to touch on these types of functions to extend a topic if he or she wishes.

-How to Read the High School Content Standards, continued Notice that in the standard below, the stem has a course designation.
+HOW TO READ THE HIGH SCHOOL CONTENT STANDARDS continued Notice that in the standard below, the stem has a course designation.
 This shows that the full extent of the stem is intended for an Algebra 2 or Math 3 course.
-However, a. shows that Algebra 1 and Math 2 students are responsible for a modified version of the stem that focuses on transformations of quadratics functions and excludes the f(kx) transformation.
+However, \mathbf{a} . shows that Algebra 1 and Math 2 students are responsible for a modified version of the stem that focuses on transformations of quadratics functions and excludes the f(kx) transformation.
 However, again a teacher may choose to touch on different types of functions besides quadratics to extend a topic if he or she wishes.